SalahShallapy/Bankist/Bankist-Website/README.md

 3. Open the Project
    Navigate to the project folder and open the index.html file in your preferred web browser to start playing.

-4. Requirements
-   No additional dependencies are required.
+4. No additional dependencies are required.
 The game runs entirely in the browser using vanilla JavaScript, HTML, CSS and you can view it online using this [demo](https://bankist-dom.netlify.app/)

 ## Contributing